Animal rights organization calls phasing out zoos and conserving more wilderness instead

 Abnormal mother-infant relationship – where mothers attack, abandon or kill their offspring, or where mothers wean offspring too soon or too late.

-Prolonged infantile behavior – where animals do not mature properly or acquire aberrant social behaviors, for example, excessive crying or vocalization, lack of social confidence, lack of secondary sexual characteristics.
+Prolonged infantile behavior – excessive crying or vocalization, lack of social confidence, lack of secondary sexual characteristics.

-Abnormal aggressive behaviour – where aggression is uncontrolled, in terms of intensity and frequency, or directed to the wrong individuals or objects.
-This can be the result of overcrowding, threats by social dominants, isolation from companions or pressure from zoo visitors.
+Abnormal aggressive behavior – This can be the result of overcrowding, threats by social dominants, isolation from companions or pressure from zoo visitors.

 In the past experts have theorized that the obsessive, repetitive behaviors were a way for the animals to release stagnant energy accumulated from being cooped up rather than running around chasing and killing prey.